-No, your PGCE is accredited and verified by Leeds Trinity University and qualifies you to work in any school in the age-range for which you have trained, in any location in which the qualification is accepted.
+No, your PGCE is accredited and verified by Leeds Trinity University and qualifies you to work in any school in the age range for which you have trained, in any location in which the qualification is accepted.

 The majority of your course will be spent in school (you will spend your school-based training in two different partnership schools).
-Initially, prior to the first school placement, the course timetable usually requires trainees to spend two days a week in University followed by one subject related day of training (Continuing Professional Development or CPD training).
+Initially, prior to the first school placement, the course timetable usually requires trainees to spend two days a week at University followed by one subject-related day of training (Continuing Professional Development or CPD training).
 The remainder of the week is spent in a host school.
 Once the stage one placement begins, all your time will be spent in school except for the odd University day and CPD training session in other partner schools.

 Yes, in all courses run in partnership with Leeds Trinity University, where trainees are studying for a PGCE, a Level 7 PGCE with QTS will be awarded if successful.

 No, whether you are studying on the School Direct route or on Trinity's provider-led route, you will learn the same things, although sometimes in slightly different contexts.
 All routes involve some time learning at Leeds Trinity University.
 Indeed for the first part of the training, before placements begin, trainees on the School Direct route may find themselves in lectures also attended by trainees on other courses.